 Granting a so-called “courtesy vote” is not a novel concept, says expert Eric M. Freedman of Hofstra Law School.
 During the 1980s the court did so routinely in capital cases.

 But in the recent past, the court has allowed executions to go forward, even though four justices wanted to grant the stay.

-"Chief Justice John Roberts did the right thing last night, " said Freedman, the author of a Law Review article
+“Chief Justice John Roberts did the right thing last night, ” said Freedman, the author of a Law Review article on the subject.

 “In giving the Court the time to consider fully a case where life is at stake, all those concerned about the court’s decision making process hopes the practice continues once the court is back to full strength,” he said.